antriksh1/CarND-Traffic-Sign-Classifier-P2-AS/Writeup.md

 	* In this model, we have: Training accuracy (99%) > Validation Accuracy (97%) > Test Accuracy (95%)
 	* This means that the wild-set of test-data is least accuracte, but faily accurate.
 More importantly, since we validated it with the validation set, the validation set has higher accuracy.
 Finally, the training itself was done with the training set, which has the highest accuracy.
 Therefore, the accuracies obtained provide strong evidence that the model is working well.

-#####Additional section: Further improvements:
+**Additional section: Further improvements:**

 If I had more time, and some more opportunity to research, I would like to:

-1. Add additional convolution layers
+* 1. Add additional convolution layers
-2. Work individually with all 3 channels (as opposed to single Gray-channel)
+* 2. Work individually with all 3 channels (as opposed to single Gray-channel)
-3. Superimpose/Concatenate Convolution-Layer-1 and Convolution-Layer-2 outputs & then passing it to the Fully-Connected layer as described in [this paper in Fig. 2](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf)
+* 3. Superimpose/Concatenate Convolution-Layer-1 and Convolution-Layer-2 outputs & then passing it to the Fully-Connected layer as described in [this paper in Fig. 2](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf)

 ### Test a Model on New Images